 On mobile platforms, the size of the app is much smaller.
 The screen during the test stays blank, except for the digits marking your speed.
 There’s a “Powered by Netflix” highlight at the bottom right of the page which shows its lineage.
 It’s ad-free, which also gives it an added point from a user’s perspective.

 When we talk about the compatibility of Speedtest and Fast across platforms, Speedtest inevitably emerges out to be the winner.
-It is available on the web, iOS, Android, Windows, Google Chrome, and Apple TV.
+It is available on the web, iOS, Android, Windows, Google Chrome (dedicated plugin), and Apple TV.
 The apps are regularly updated to make sure the users are not missing out on any features crosswise platforms.

 Features of Speedtest